groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/advanced-comparison/groupdocs-compare-protected-word-documents-java/_index.md

 ```

 **Key points to remember:**
 - Each document can have a different password
 - You can add multiple target documents for comparison
 - The result document shows all differences highlighted
-- Always use try-with-resources for proper stream management
+- Always use try‑with‑resources for proper stream management

+## Batch Compare Word Files in Java

+If you need to process many document pairs automatically, you can wrap the above logic in a loop.
+The same `Comparer` class works for each pair, and you can reuse the pattern shown in **Complete Document Comparison Workflow**.
+Remember to release resources after each iteration to keep memory usage low.

 ## Common Pitfalls and Solutions

 ### Authentication Failures

 **Problem:** `InvalidPasswordException` or similar authentication errors.

 **Solutions:**
-- Double-check password spelling (case-sensitive!)
+- Double‑check password spelling (case‑sensitive!)
-- Verify the document is actually password-protected
+- Verify the document is actually password‑protected
-- Ensure you're using the correct LoadOptions constructor
+- Ensure you're using the correct `LoadOptions` constructor

 ```java
 // Wrong way